swnck/jxrequest/README.md

 ## Installation

-To use JxRequest in your project, add the following dependency to your `pom.xml` if you're using Maven:
+To use this library in your project, add the following dependency to your `pom.xml` if you're using Maven:

 ```xml
 <dependency>